2019ChenGong/Feta-Pro/README.md

 #### For the implementation of the results reported in Figure 6 and 7 (RQ3).

-Users can set the `` and `public_data.name` to choose between conditional and unconditional pretraining or to enable or disable pretraining. `public_data.name=null` indicates that pretraining is excluded.
-If users wish to use Places365 or a pretraining dataset, please take note of the following key parameters.
+To obtain the results in Figure 6, users can set the `train.sigma_freq` and `train.sigma_time` to change the privacy budget allocation plans.

 - `train.sigma_freq`: the noise scale of frequency domain features.
 - `train.sigma_time`: the noise scale of time domain features.